 Note that you will need to pay off your credit balance before it is due, or you will be hit with additional interest fees that may be up to 20% per year.

 This service may also be useful if you are trying to reach the minimum spending requirement on a credit card promotion that far outweighs the cost of using Plastiq (i.e. > 2.85% rewards).

 Since these sorts of deals are few and far between (especially in Canada), this value proposition is not as attractive.

 On the flip side, Plastiq payments come with a 2.85% fee, this alone makes it a ‘no’ for me.
 There are barely any cards in Canada with loyalty programs good enough to justify with Plastiq as a means for racking up rewards.

 Also, it may take a while for your bill to be processed.
 Keep this in mind, or you may be dinged for late payments by the recipient.

 Plastiq Referral Program

-Plastiq has a referral program in which it rewards you for inviting friends to use the platform.
+Plastiq has a referral program that rewards you for inviting friends to use the platform.

 When they sign up using your referral code or link and make a payment (s) totalling $500, you receive 100 Fee-Free Dollars (FFDs).